nrenga/symplectic-arxiv18a/README.md

 **Scripts**:

 *log_cliff_ops_642.m*: Execute this script to reproduce results published in Appendix II of the arXiv paper.
-                     A function inside this script uses the GF structure (from Communication Toolbox) to invert binary matrix.

 *log_cliff_ops.m*: Generic script that can be easily modified to get logical Clifford operators for any stabilizer code.